dennisranish/zero-type/docs/building.md

 	- Arrays - will check that the prototype top is an array, that all properties are match of one of the types in the array, and that there are no non-sequential properties start from zero; all property values will be evaluated using this same algorithm
 	- Classes (functions) - will check that the prototype chain includes this class
 	> Note: when doing this typescript will assume `typeof myClass` rather than `myClass`; adding typeClass() fixes this.
 When compiling to a file typescript type is correct.
+	- Primitive values - will check for the exact value and type (For example: `'10'` will result in a check for not just a string but also that it has the value `'10'`)
 	- Other - will check that the prototype top is the same as the supplied value
 ---
 ### `ZeroType.prototype.create<Type>(obj: Type, name?: string): ZeroTypeDef<Type>`